 This private page provides background information for speakers invited to the Foundation’s round table on the digital transformation of learning, education, and training (LET) for the Sustainable Development Goals (SDGs).
-This round table is one of the thematic workshops at the World Summit for the Information Society (WSIS).
+The round table organized by the Geneva Learning Foundation is one of the thematic workshops at the World Summit for the Information Society (WSIS).

 - Topic: The digital transformation of learning, education, and training for the Sustainable Development Goals (SDGs)